PennyLaneAI/pennylane/pennylane/capture/transforms.md

 ## PennyLane Transforms

-As mentioned earlier, JAX has a built in optimization to avoid processing primitives with unnecessary interpreters by leveraging data-dependence: we only apply an interpreter when the input arguments to a `primitive.bind` call are boxed in a `Tracer` corresponding to the interpreter.
+As mentioned earlier, JAX has a built-in optimization to avoid processing primitives with unnecessary interpreters by leveraging data dependence: we only apply an interpreter when the input arguments to a `primitive.bind` call are boxed in a `Tracer` corresponding to the interpreter.
 However, this optimization is unfavourable for our purposes.
 We want to interpret _all_ operator and measurement primitives using our "pennylane transform